fatihgozenc/fontlugat/README.md

 It uses [`walkdir`](https://docs.rs/walkdir/), [`open`](https://docs.rs/open/) and standard Rust library at the moment.
 There are no more planned dependencies at the moment.

 ### Thank you
 For your interest.
-I am still developing it but you can download and use it on Windows, MacOSX and Linux.
+I am still developing it but you can download and use it on Windows for now.
+Linux and MacOSX versions soon to be released.